In 2003, Thedora Ames Petterborg penned, “What a great life it has been for me so far and I have so much more to look forward to.”

 Funeral services will be held on Wednesday, December 4, 2019 at 11:00 a.m. in the Preston 5th Ward Chapel, 213 S. 200 E., Preston, Idaho.
 Viewings will be held on Tuesday from 6-8 p.m. at Webb Funeral Home, 1005 S. 800 E., Preston and Wednesday from 9:30-10:30 a.m. at the church.
 Interment will be in the Preston Cemetery.
 Memories and condolences may be shared with the family at webbmortuary.com

-To send flowers to Thedora's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Thedora (Ames) Petterborg, please visit our floral store.